Men's T20 World Cup Qualifier: 2008 Qualifiers

-The competition was won by Ireland and the Netherlands, who shared the trophy after rain forced the final to be abandoned without a ball bowled.
+The competition was jointly won by Ireland and the Netherlands, who shared the trophy after rain forced the final to be abandoned without a ball bowled.
 Both teams qualified for the 2009 ICC World Twenty20 finals in England.
 After the withdrawal of Zimbabwe from the competition, the two finalists were joined by third-placed Scotland.

 2010 Qualifiers

 The 2010 ICC World Twenty20 Qualifier was played from February 9–13, 2010 in the United Arab Emirates.
 It was expanded to eight teams, as Afghanistan, the United Arab Emirates, and the United States entered the tournament for the first time, whereas Bermuda did not enter.